According to Wikipedia,

 Springfield has a violent crime rate of less than .01% and a property crime rate of less than .01%.

 Drury University is known for it's academic work in the following disciplines:

-Drury University's most influential alumni faculty include professors and professionals in the fields of Sociology, Philosophy, and Business.
+Drury University's most influential alumni faculty include professors and professionals in the fields of Sociology, Biology, and Psychology.
 Here are some of Drury University's most famous alumni: